Equitable Distribution Attorneys on Long Island

 - The custodial parent’s need for the marital home and household effects to care for children

 - The liquid and non-liquid nature of the property involved

 - The wishes of each party regarding particular assets

-The division of marital property requires an extensive knowledge of the law of separate property and appreciation of marital assets.
-Mr. Pickney has obtained favorable results on behalf of clients seeking to shield and protect assets and property from the claims of a spouse.
-He has obtained financial settlements on behalf of his clients from the appreciation of the separate property of their spouse.
+The division of marital property requires extensive knowledge of the law of separate property and appreciation of marital assets.
+We have achieved success on behalf of clients seeking to shield and protect assets and property from the claims of a spouse.
+Our firm has also obtained financial settlements on behalf of our clients from the appreciation of their spouse’s separate property.

 Christian helped guide me through a very difficult divorce.
 Now I have custody of my children.- Marc W., Esq.

 When my sister needed a divorce attorney, there was only one person I called, Christian.- C.H., Esq.